IDMNYU/IdeationPrototyping_LadyK/syllabus.md

 ### Using Generative AI

-Should a student find the need to use AI for their coursework, they are required to: 1. discuss the need and 2. how they used it on their blog, 3. attaching screen shots of the correspondence.
+Should a student find the need to use AI for their coursework, they are required to: 1. discuss the need and 2. how they used it on their blog, 3. attaching screen shots of the ENTIRE correspondence.

-This includes AI suggestions, any collaboration with AI, and any AI output whether indirect or direct.
-It is expected that you work and reflections are thoughful, supported, and have substance, documenting your work and it's evolution.
+This includes any form AI suggestions, any collaboration with AI, and any AI output whether indirect or direct.
+It is expected that you work and reflections are thoughful, supported, and have substance, documenting your work and it's evolution of your work.
+All work is to be "of your voice."

 Course work submitted without this annotation, discussion, and documentation will be considered in violation of the [NYU Student Code of Conduct](https://engineering.nyu.edu/life-tandon/student-life/student-advocacy/student-code-conduct#chapter-id-34265).